AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## After I purchase a persistent memory optimized instance, how do I configure its persistent memory as local SSDs?

 You can use tools to configure the persistent memory as local SSDs.
-For more information, see [t1986683.md\#](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).
+For more information, see [Configure the usage mode of persistent memory](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).

 ## To which applications are local SSDs that can deliver higher performance applicable?